PedroGaya/hellblazers/srd-player.md

 ### Entanglements

-The GM then makes a _tension roll_, where each dropped dice **prompts an impact move from the entanglements table**.
+The GM makes a _tension roll_, where each dropped dice **prompts an impact move from the entanglements table**.
 Each entanglement describes a thing that happens to the crew – some thugs annoy you, the cops come to interrogate you or other mistakes come running back.
 The GM may also spend tension to choose a move from the table and prompt it immediately.

-The GM may bring any one these moves into play immediately, hold them off until appropriate or make them as **faction moves** (so long as they're made against the players).
-In any case, if the prompted moves are not dealt with by the end of downtime, then the GM banks them as tension.
+The GM may bring any one these moves into play immediately, hold them off until appropriate, or make them as **faction moves** (so long as they're made against the players).

-Once prompted by the table, these moves cannot be skipped.
 The GM decides whether or not to cross them out from the table once resolved - some events only make sense as a one-time occurence, while cops being annoying is an all-the-time worry.

 #### Editing The Table